Literature search and scientific relevance

 Literature search

-A search and analysis of the scientific literature relevant to the research question under consideration is essential for developing the research questions and or hypothesis and a solid research plan.
+A search and analysis of the scientific literature relevant to the research question under consideration is essential for developing relevant research questions, hypothesis and a solid research plan.
 Often a comprehensive and targeted review of the most relevant publications is necessary to comply with the norm of taking into account the latest scientific insights.

 All information from reliable sources should be considered.
 Scientific literature is a source of data in and of itself.
 Scientific transparency and reproducibility are best served when literature search, retrieval, extraction, and interpretation are documented, even if the literature review is not the primary goal of the study itself.